jimcooknas/python/README.md

     We want to create another bunch of files (one for each gene contained in the 'gene_file') in the folder 'datapath_out', with each file containing all the sample sequences with the said gene and its alternatives, in fasta format.

+<b>filterdata.py</b>

+Problem description

+    We have a file (filein) containing several columns and many lines.
+    We read each line (one by one) from the filein
+    For each line read, we get values for four variables: gene   = the text of first column gene2  = the first 9 letter of the text in second column gene2_total = the text in second column (total string) length = the text in third column (it is actually number but we read it as text).
+Is not used size   = the text in fourth column.
+We read it as text and later we convert it to float We read each line and we create blocks that have the same gene (first column).
+    If in any line we find that there is same gene2 in the block then we check the sizes to see if the fraction is less than 1e-50.
+    In this case we continue normally else we discard the block.

+    NEW ADDITIONS
+    We need all four genes to be present in a block, else we drop it We only keep the genes that are nearest to zero (only four items in every block) If two gene2 are identical then we accept them without testing the size

+<b>changefiledata.py</b>

+    standard columns (default=9) tab separated
+    #  0    1   2  3   4    5    6      7    8
+    #CHROM POS ID REF ALT QUAL FILTER INFO FORMAT

+    Reads a text file and for each line where reference column differs from the Info column (after 'AA='):
+    changes the Info value (?),
+    interchange REF and ALT columns,
+    changes DT format value from 1 to 0 or from 0 to 1 and interchanges values inside AD and PL columns of samples format.

+    Arguments:
+    filein:  the filename of the data file from where data is read.
+If it is not given then it asks for a filename
+    fileout: the output file where the anchanged and changed data will be written.
+             If this argument is not given, the script uses the 'filein' adding '_out' keyword at the end of the name stdcols (default=9): the count of standard columns after which the samples start log_console (default=False): if the script must write infos on console markchanges (default=True):  if True then in each changed line an asterisk (*) is added at the start of the line